INTERNATIONAL DAY FOR THE ERADICATION OF POVERTY (IDEP) – 17 OCTOBER

 The International Day for the Eradication of Poverty (IDEP) is a global awareness event celebrated every year on 17 October.
 It is an opportunity for reflection, advocacy and action to end child poverty and all other forms of poverty.
-This 2017 IDEP theme is: “Answering the Call of October 17 to end poverty: A path toward peaceful and inclusive societies”.
-It looks at how the 17 Sustainable Development Goals (SDGs) can be useful to end child poverty.
-Together with you, we can take action to end child poverty worldwide and build better world for all children.
+This 2018 IDEP theme is: “Coming together with those furthest behind to build an inclusive world of universal respect for human rights and dignity”.
+It looks to recall the fundamental connection between extreme poverty and human rights, and that people living in poverty are disproportionately affected by many human rights violations.

 - Tell Your Story: Share your story and let us know how you are tackling child poverty in your community by clicking here or via e-mail